 Publish original content on LinkedIn

-LinkedIn selected 300 influencers to publish on their platform and recently opened it up to 25,000 more LinkedIn users.
+LinkedIn selected 300 influencers to publish on their platform and eventually opened it up to 25,000 more LinkedIn users.
 I was lucky enough to receive an invite and I’ve published a few posts that have done really well.
 My friend Helen Ryan decided to give it a try and she’s done an amazing job!
 Her last post has over 10,000 views and 1,700 shares on LinkedIn.
-She’s grown to almost 1,000 followers on LinkedIn with only two posts – certainly faster growth than any other platform.
-If you don’t have LinkedIn publishing yet, you can request access here.
+She’s grown to almost 1,000 followers on LinkedIn with only two posts certainly faster growth than any other platform.

 Read: Helen’s post The Power of Letting Go of Fear